AshuApurva14/Apurva14A/README.md

 ## Hi I'm Ashutosh 👋

 I'm currently working as a Cloud DevOps Engineer at Tata Consultancy Services.
-I like doing stuff such as Infrastructure Automation, Building CI/CD pipelines, and a lot more things as a Cloud DevOps engineer.
+I like doing stuff such as Infrastructure Automation, Building CI/CD pipelines, and a lot more things on the cloud, DevOps.

    .
 Cloud DevOps Engineer @Tata Consultancy Services